FOSSBilling/error-layout/README.md

-# error-layout
+# [WIP] error-layout
 The source files for FOSSBilling's error page.
+Not implemented to the core software yet.
 ![Preview screenshot](https://user-images.githubusercontent.com/35808275/181360799-6bcfe059-9742-45d1-9061-eeeac7044e43.png)

 # How to implement it to FOSSBilling